Frequently Asked Questions: Certification Process

 What is a Parent Institution Letter?

 Primary/Parent Institution Letters (PIL) are letters that are sent from a primary school to a secondary school authorizing the secondary school to certify classes the student is taking.
-Classes at the secondary school must be part of declared major degree plan of the primary school or they cannot be certified.
-The PIL must be sent directly to our district office of Veteran & Military-Affiliated Student Success.
+Selected courses taken at the secondary school must be part of the declared major degree plan of the primary school or they cannot be certified.
+The PIL MUST be obtained from the primary institution veteran’s office and sent directly to our district office of Veteran & Military-Affiliated Student Success.

 Frequently Asked Questions: Academic

 Houston Community College evaluates all transcripts, including military transcripts, at the time of admission.
 Keep in mind that completing the degree plan is the focus and most military transcripts pertain to technical credits that may not apply to your degree plan.
 If you feel that you should have received credit(s) for something on your military transcript that was not awarded in your degree plan at HCC, please feel free to contact your Academic Advisor.

 The VA will not pay to repeat any courses that are completed successfully.
 Letter grades of A, B, C, D are passing.
 Exceptions: Some courses require a specific minimum grade, such as Engineering and Health Medical Science Programs.

 Does the VA pay for remedial courses?

 VA will pay for remedial courses provided the courses have not previously been successfully completed.
 Also, if the student’s placement test results show the course is needed.

 If I am failing a course how do I get tutoring through the school?